Olympus E-M1 review

 This not only added a dynamic real-time sound level indication to the video mode, but it also added additional features to the camera in the form of focus stacking features for macro or landscape work.
 Other additions were made including a simpler re-setting of the Colour Creator mode and a last-menu-position memory facility.
 In addition, most major menu settings were retained after a firmware update.

 The video mode added a 4K time-lapse option and slate tone generation for sync with an external PCM recorder.
-Oh, and joy of joys - there was now a live audio level display during recording.

 Another new option to the menu settings was a simulated optical viewfinder effect.
 In this mode the viewfinder pretends its a glass prism and mirror system and does not show any effect of setting changes nor does it make gloomy scenes more easily visible.
 I personally fail to see why this is needed.

 Further feature updates included a totally silent mode with a top shutter speed of 1/16 000 second.
 Yes, one-sixteen-thousandth!
 To put that into perspective, this is nearly the speed attained by Dr. Harold Edgerton with his early high-speed strobes that made the iconic "milk splash" images.
 When used on this setting the sequential release rate is 12 frames per second - Olympus claim only 11 but I have repeatedly tested my units and it is 12.
 (And that is why, I suspect, the "big two" have made such a fuss about releasing $6 000+ incarnations of their top end DSLRs with similar or faster speeds...)